amiteashp/CommLabMiniProjects/README.md

 # CommLabMiniProjects
-Short Assignments for NYUAD IM course Communications Lab.
+Short Assignments for NYUAD IM course Communications Lab in Spring 2022.

 Scroll Animation - A website to demonstrate the Animate On Scroll JS library.